PhD programme in Reproductive Health and Science

 Interviews

-Interviews will be in the format of a 7 minute presentation by the applicant on a previous/on-going research project that showcases skills and knowledge.
+Interviews are scheduled for the 22nd of April 2025.
+They will consist of a 7 minute presentation by the applicant on a previous/on-going research project that showcases skills and knowledge.

 This will then be followed by questions on the presentation and their application.
 Interviews will last about 45 minutes, and take place on Microsoft Teams.